Winegrowers Supplies - Carbonators and carbonation

 The following automatic carbonator from Sfoggia can carbonate with up to 6 g/l (4 bar) at 8 to 10 °C without foam.This system with the pneumatic pumps gives an especially good result.
 In any filling line run there are usually several stops.
 With this pneumatic pump, the pump stops when a certain pressure is reached and restarts alone when the pressure goes down, working without any sensors it regulates the flow of liquid into the carbonator and hence afterwards into the filler.

 One pump feeds the liquid to the carbonator once requested.
 The second pump will keep a stable liquid flow and even more important a stable pressure to and into the isobaric filling unit.

 - made from stainless steel, AISI304 and AISI316

 - Maximum flow rate 2000 litres/hour

 from 0 to 1000 litres/hour, 22,300 Euros

 For product supply to the carbonator: stainless steel pneumatic membrane pump, 2,850 Euros

 For pressure regulation at exit to the filler: CO2 pressure regulator, 290 Euros

-Cleaning ball in stainless steel installed, 390 Euros
+Cleaning nozzle/spray in stainless steel installed, 390 Euros

 Working with a pressure tank in-line between carbonater and isobaric filler will help to have a fine and very well impregnated perlage.